 4. But what if you DON'T qualify for an Offer in Compromise?
 You might try a penalty abatement!
 A first time abatement of penalties can often be lucrative with little effort.
 "Reasonable cause" penalty waiver will require a letter and documentation of your circumstances.
 Or maybe you can run out of the clock?
 Taxes do expire in ten years.
 Let us check for you.

 With 30 year plus years of continuous operation, WATAX are experts at resolving tax problems.
 We do several Offer in Compromises every week, but we also have other solutions to IRS and State tax problems that might better suit your situation.
-Call us at 1-888-282-4697 or send us an EMAIL of your tax situation and we'll contact you!
+Call us at 1-888-282-4697 or email us a description of your tax situation and we'll contact you!

 Call and talk with a tax expert for free: